jackycamp/ms-collect/README.md

 - The Why: https://jakuzo.github.io/ms-collect/html/background.html
 - Contributing: https://jakuzo.github.io/ms-collect/html/contribute.html

-> Note this package is currently in BETA and is under active development.
-Moreover, the docs are a work in progress.
+> This package is currently in its BETA phase.
+Your understanding is greatly appreciated.

 ## Installation
 ```sh